FairwindsOps/rok8s-scripts/docs/index.md

 # rok8s-scripts

-This is a set of scripts that are useful for CI/CD workflows with Docker and Kubernetes.
-These simplify secrets management, environment specific config, Docker build caching, and much more.
+This is a set of opinionated scripts for managing application development and deployment lifecycle using Kubernetes.
+These simplify secure secrets management, environment specific config, Docker build caching, and much more.

 ## CI Images